Updated August 21, 2025

 What to Say in a Surprise HR Meeting to Protect Your Job

-In California, employees in unionized workplaces have powerful protections under labor law that can make a critical difference in safeguarding their jobs.
+In the United States, employees in unionized workplaces have powerful protections under labor law that can make a critical difference in safeguarding their jobs.
 If you’re ever called into a surprise meeting with HR and are worried that it might lead to disciplinary action or termination, knowing your rights can significantly alter the outcome.
-These rights, known as Weingarten rights, are crucial for union employees to understand and invoke when necessary.
-In this blog post, we’ll explore what Weingarten rights are, how to assert them, and why they are vital for protecting your job.
+But before you proceed, you must first ask yourself:

 What Are Weingarten Rights?